-A 10 $\mu$ F (X7R, 0805 size) ceramic chip capacitor is appropriate for the optimum performance of the reference input.
+A 10 $\mu F$ (X7R, 0805 size) ceramic chip capacitor is appropriate for the optimum performance of the reference input.

 For higher performance and lower drift, use a reference such as the ADR4550.
-Using a low power reference such as the ADR3450 can result in a slight decrease in the noise performance.
-It is recommended to use a reference buffer, such as the ADA4807-1, between the reference and the ADC reference input.
+Use a low power reference such as the ADR3450 at the expense of a slight decrease in the noise performance.
+It is recommended to use a reference buffer such as the ADA4807-1 between the reference and the ADC reference input.
 It is important to consider the optimum capacitance necessary to keep the reference buffer stable as well as to meet the minimum ADC requirement stated previously in this section (that is, a 10 $\mu$ F ceramic chip capacitor, CREF).